AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - A new integrated example script :ref:`scenarioSmallBodyLandmarks` demonstrates the use of the pinhole camera module
 - Created a new example scenario :ref:`scenarioSpinningBodiesTwoDOF` that showcases the different capabilities of the :ref:`spinningBodyTwoDOFStateEffector` module.
+- Corrected an error with :ref:`thrusterStateEffector` where if there are multiple instances of the thruster state effector then the last effector will over-write all the state of the earlier thrusters.

 Version 2.2.0 (June 28, 2023)